Gary Botting

 Gary Norman Arthur Botting (born 19 July 1943) is a Canadian legal scholar and criminal defense lawyer (now retired) as well as a poet, playwright, novelist, and critic of literature and religion, in particular Jehovah's Witnesses.
-The author of 40 published books, he remains one of the country's leading authorities on extradition law.
+The author of 40 published books, he remains one of Canada's leading authorities on extradition law and wrongful conviction.
 He is said to have had "more experience in battling the extradition system than any other Canadian lawyer."
+The author of a leading text on wrongful conviction tribunals, he is founding Chair of Miscarriage of Justice Canada.

 Early life

 Botting was born in Oakley House, Frilford, near RAF Abingdon near Oxford, England on 19 July 1943.
 He was christened in the Church of England Parish Church of St. James the Great in Radley, Berkshire.
 His father, Pilot Officer Norman Arthur Botting DFC, a Dam Buster with 617 Squadron, was killed in action over Germany on 15 September 1943 when Gary was less than two months old—on his older sister Mavis' second birthday.
 Following the war, their mother Joan, a teacher, took up residence with Group Captain Leonard Cheshire VC, the father of their younger sister, Elizabeth, at Gumley Hall near Market Harborough, Leicestershire and later she and the children moved with Cheshire to Le Court, the mansion he had acquired from his aunt in Hampshire.
 After witnessing the bombing of Nagasaki at the end of World War II, Cheshire, who had been raised High Anglican, began to examine various religions.
 Joan and he agreed about the nature of God as a person.
 Joan was baptized as a Jehovah's Witness in September 1948 and expected Cheshire to follow; when he converted to Roman Catholicism later that year instead, she moved with the children back to Radley.

 Botting attended the Church of England Primary School in Radley.
 One day when pedaling back from school he found a large sphinx moth, "a rare and portentous Death's-Head Hawk (Acherontia atropos)" at the side of the road.
 Later, in Cambridge, he began collecting moths in earnest.
 On Elizabeth's eighth birthday, 8 January 1954, the Botting family arrived in Fort Erie, Ontario as immigrants to Canada.